 While inside the jail, this time of the year, all seems normal and almost everyone had visitors.
 Laughing and sharing food on benches and tables, couples like dating in the park.
 And guess what, they were preparing five lechon and it was almost done just before we left.

-And lastly, we involved the kids but made sure they understand what was going on.
+And lastly, we involved the kids but made sure they understand our reason.